KompleTeam/komple-framework/README.md

-# Rift Framework
+# Komple Framework

-Rift Framework is a smart contract framework that provides the tools for creating NFT based applications using [CosmWasm](https://cosmwasm.com).
+Komple Framework is a smart contract framework that provides the tools for creating NFT based applications using [CosmWasm](https://cosmwasm.com).

 # Maintainers